edwardcrupi/swen40004/README.md

 # SWEN40004 - Assignment 1
-# Nasser Soueid and Edward Crupi
+# Naser Soueid and Edward Crupi

 # Overview
 This is our replication of a Cellular Automaton system that mimics 'Ethnocentricism' in a population.